 Louis Jadot Beaujolais: A lovely French wine with notes of fresh red fruit and a hint of dark cherry.

-Mint: LMM’s favorite budgeting took.
+Mint: LMM’s favorite budgeting tool.